Cyrexxis/RokTracker/README.md

 ## Setup

-1. Download the latest release for your system here: [Latest Release](https://github.com/Cyrexxis/RokTracker/releases/latest) (choose the console or GUI version)
+1. Download the latest release for your system here: [Latest Release](https://github.com/Cyrexxis/RokTracker/releases/latest) (choose RoK Tracker.zip)
 2. Extract the zip in the folder where you want the scanner to be installed in
 3. Download the requirements 2 (tessdata) and 3 (platform-tools) and extract them in the deps folder
+   - tesseract needs to go into `deps/tessdata/`
+   - platform-tools need to go into `deps/platform-tools`
+   - complete tree how the folder should look like are [here](#simple-filefolder-structure)
 4. Configure your Bluestacks instance according to the [instructions](#bluestacks-5-settings)

 ## Usage

 1. Adjust the default options in the `config.json` file to your liking
 2. Double-click the exe like any normal program and enjoy the scanner
-3. The results of the scans can be found in the `scans` folder
+3. The results of the scans can be found in the `scans-*` folder, where * is the type of scan you are doing

-## Folder/File Structure
+## Simple File/Folder Structure

 ```
 ./